Join Our Mailing List

 What is the Cyber Security and Resilience Bill?

 The Cyber Security and Resilience (Network and Information Systems) Bill (Bill 329) was introduced to Parliament on 12th November 2025.
+As of June 2026 it has passed all of its House of Commons stages and is now before the House of Lords (HL Bill 32), with Royal Assent expected in late 2026.
 This legislation marks the UK's most comprehensive update to cyber legislation in over a decade, significantly expanding the scope of existing NIS Regulations 2018.
 The Bill is structured in 5 Parts with 61 sections and 2 Schedules, creating comprehensive regulatory frameworks for managed service providers, cloud platforms, data centres, and critical suppliers.

 Part 2 amends the NIS Regulations to bring new entities into scope.
 Part 3 grants the Secretary of State powers to set strategic priorities and make regulations.
 Part 4 introduces national security directions.
 Organisations delivering essential or digital services must proactively manage cyber risk throughout their supply chains.
-Failing to comply may result in financial penalties of up to £17,000,000 or 10% of global turnover (Section 21), plus daily penalties of up to £100,000 for continuing violations (Section 49).
+Failing to comply may result in financial penalties of up to £17,000,000 or 4% of global turnover (Section 21), rising to £17,000,000 or 10% of turnover for the most serious national security breaches, plus daily penalties of up to £100,000 for continuing violations (Section 49).

 Expanded Scope (Part 2)